DLR-RM/RAFCON/doc/faq.rst

 In goal-driven scenarios (in contrast to reactive ones) all changes of the environment are an effect of the robot's own actions.
 There are only a few "external events" the robot has to react to (low voltage, bad signal etc.).

 As stated before, RAFCON can be used to build reactive systems as well.
-Classical state machines or state-charts are just another way to do so and they rely on events.
-Behavior trees are also a very powerful concept
-(which can also be programmed using RAFCON) and they do not rely on events.
-For RAFCON, we don't rely on events as well.
-However, we employ observers to take care of events.
-To implement these you have to use (preemptive) concurrency states.
+For implementation, you have to use (preemptive) concurrency states.
-E.g. you can set up a preemptive concurrency state with 5 observers, the first one who fires decides the course of action.
+E.g. you can set up a preemptive concurrency state with 5 observers.
+The first one who fires decides the course of action.
 You can place different observers on different hierarchy levels.
 Thereby, you can define the scope of your 'event' and your 'event handler'.